bn-l/bn-l-site-blog-pages/src/content/posts/15-02-23-habit-forming.md

-This is a more detailed representation:
+But it can also be represented in more detail:

 ![image-20230215054841361](images/image-20230215054841361.png)

 (Wood & Rünger, 2016)

-Explanation (starting from goal system and going counter clockwise—sort of):
+Starting from goal system and going counter clockwise:

 1. The **goal system** makes you act by motivating you to an end state
     - Goal: Working on a personal project